futuregrid/manual/doc/source/account.rst

    .. contents::
       :local:

-It is very easy to get a project and accounts associated with this project on FutureGrid.
-This section describes how to get access to FutureGrid.
+It is very easy to obtain a project and accounts on FutureGrid.
 While it is possible to just execute the three steps in our quickstart guide, we have provided a more in-depth description based on user feedback.
-However, you have certain responsibilities including **managing project memberships** and **reporting results**.
+As you have certain responsibilities including **managing project memberships** and **reporting results** that must be conducted while you use FutureGrid.
 Thus it is a good idea to read this section more carefully.
 At the end of the section we also provided a mini-FAQ of information that may also be of help for issues you may have overlooked or have not yet been answered.

 .. _s-account-terminology: